-Muscling in on recent announcements by much larger U.S. energy companies, Houston-based independent Cheniere Energy Inc. announced Tuesday that it is acquiring three land lease options in Texas to develop liquefied natural gas terminals along the Gulf Coast.
+Muscling in on recent announcements by much larger U.S. energy companies, Houston-based independent Cheniere Energy Inc. said last week that it is acquiring three land lease options in Texas to develop liquefied natural gas terminals along the Gulf Coast.
 Though no details about the locations were disclosed, Cheniere expects each terminal to initially process 200 Bcf/year and be operational within six years.

 Estimated to cost $300 million each, the receiving terminals could be construction-ready by late 2003, if the regulatory permit process takes the expected two years, said the company.
 Although the LNG terminals would be the first for the five-year-old oil and gas producer, CEO Charles Reimer directed the operations of Virginia Indonesia Co.
 (VICO) for 12 years before joining Cheniere.
 VICO was the major participant in the Bontang LNG project in East Kalimantan, Indonesia, considered one of the largest LNG producing facilities in the world.

 “This initiative is to complement our exploration and production business,” Reimer said.
 “We’re bullish on natural gas, and we believe that prices will remain at $3.50-to-$4.00/Mcf over the long term, which makes this project economically attractive and significant to Cheniere.”

 The move would be a big one for Cheniere, which now focuses its activities on 3D seismic data exploration in the shallow Gulf of Mexico offshore Louisiana.
 Its exploration is done primarily through a 29.4% interest in privately held Gryphon Exploration Co. and its ownership of a 228-square-mile proprietary 3D project.
 In Texas and the adjacent West Cameron area offshore Louisiana, the company now is developing an offshore exploration program using 6,800 miles of recently licensed 3D data.